vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 Finally, we build our Hub Flow:
 1. Create a new Hub Flow.
 2. Add a trigger.
-We want the Hub Flow to be triggered every time a new MQTT message is sent by our thermostat and received by our data source.
-So the trigger is the list refresh of our data source.
+We want our Hub Flow to run every time a new MQTT message is sent by our Shelly sensor and received by our data source.
+So, the trigger is the list refresh of our data source.
 3. Add the steps for the Hub Flow:
-    1. Load the timestamp dataflow that we created.
+    1. Load our timestamp dataflow.
 Remember that in Flow projects, dataflows are not triggered automatically.
 That's why we have to manually run the dataflow here, inside the Hub Flow.
+This step gives us the temperature and timestamp data.
     2. Store the output of the dataflow in a Hub list.
-There's no more work to do in this step, because the Hub Flow automatically creates and names the Hub list, by using metadata.
+There's no more work to do in this step, because the Hub Flow automatically creates and names the Hub list, using metadata.

 ![image](/assets/2025-07-07/030.png)